Transit Systems: Torrens Transit and Torrens Connect

 Torrens Transit is a bus operator in Adelaide.
 It first founded in 2000 when it commenced operating the Adelaide Metro East-West contract under contract to the Government of South Australia, which was renewed in July 2011.
 In April 2005, Torrens Transit commenced operating the North–South and Outer North East contracts, but these contracts later passed to Light-City Buses in October 2011.
 Due to continuous poor performance by Light-City Buses, eight of their routes were stripped off and were returned to Torrens Transit in April 2013.
 In June 2018, Torrens Transit acquired the Light-City Buses business and integrated it into the Torrens Transit brand.
 In July 2020, Torrens Transit began operating the Glenelg tram line through its joint venture Torrens Connect.

 Transit Systems NSW

-Transit Systems NSW is a bus operator in south western Sydney, operating region 3 of the Sydney Metropolitan Bus System Contracts.
+Transit Systems NSW is a bus operator in Sydney, initially operating region 3 of the Sydney Metropolitan Bus System Contracts.
 It commenced operations in October 2013, taking over services from the incumbent operators.
 In July 2018, Transit Systems took over the operation of region 6 in the Inner West from State Transit on an eight-year contract.
+In August 2023, region 13 was taken over by Transit Systems and it was consolidated into region 3 on a seven-year contract.
+In October 2023, Transit Systems took over region 2 from Interline Bus Services and Busabout.